mattleibow/square-bindings/component/square.okhttp3/GettingStarted.md

-# Getting Started with OkHttp3
+# Getting Started with OkHttp

 > An HTTP+HTTP/2 client for Android and Java applications